 Article 2.
 All Members Upon End of Term (School Semester) Should Have Basic Knowledge in Computers and Coding.

 Article 3.
-All Members Will Be Given a Assessment of Knowledge Prior To The Beginning and End Of Each Semester
+All members will be given an assessment of knowledge prior to the beginning and end of each semester

 Article 4.
-All Members Will Work Together On The Server Allowing The Tree Of Knowledge To Expand With Those Of Higher Knowledge Helping Those Without So That Growth Never Stops And We Are Infinitely Expanding.
+All members will work together on the server allowing the tree of knowledge to expand with those of higher knowledge helping those without so that growth never stops and we are infinitely expanding.

 Article II: Membership

 Section 1: Any registered student (full time or part time) at LSC-Atascocita who is in good standing with the college and fulfills the membership requirements which coincide with the purpose of the organization is eligible for membership.
-Alumni, faculty and staff of LSC-Kingwood may participate as members, but may not have voting privileges or serve as officers of the organization.
+Alumni, faculty and staff of LSC-Atascocita may participate as members, but may not have voting privileges or serve as officers of the organization.

 Section 2: Privileges of active student members include community and campus activities, voting, nominations, serving as an officer, and meeting attendance.